fun4seb/GitNotes/2021 ~ Fall/GEOG 374/GEOG374 - Week 2.md

     - Helps to understand how much environmental changes a plant can sustain before the survival of individuals, or the normal development of populations can be affected

 # Light Availability
-- Uses of light:
+- **Uses of light:**
     - Allows plants to sense day length; reliable to time physiological events
     - Photosynthesis

+- **Shade tolerance** = plant's ability to tolerate low light levels; ability to adapt to low light environments to continue growth

-- **Acclimations to contrasting light environments:**
+- Acclimations to contrasting light environments:
-    - Photosynthesis
+    - **Photosynthesis**
         - The rate of photosynthesis is boosted in shady environments to allow for maximum light to be absorbed; compensating for scarcity in light by increasing rate of photosynthesis
-    - Sunflecks and tree canopy
+    - **Sunflecks and tree canopy**
         - Sunfleck = instances of solar irradiance in which sunlight is able to directly reach the ground
-    - Leaves
+    - **Leaves and needles**
-        - Leaves may change shape to maximize light interception when in shade (leaf shape at top vs. bottom canopy)
+        - Leaves/needs may change shape to maximize light interception when in shade (leaf shape at top vs. bottom canopy); Only shade-tolerant species show such plasticity
+        - Full light pattern = light penetrates deeper into the crown (foliage layers)
+    - **Crown architecture**
+        - The shape of the crown may change to optimize light capture in each light environment; Only shade-tolerant species show such plasticity
+    - **Growth allocation**
+        - Full light > allocation to all parts (trees)
+        - Low light environment
+            - Shade intolerant species keep growing in height
+            - Shade tolerant virtually stop growth, except to foliage (sit and wait strategy)

+- **Light availability in summary:**
+    - Plants can be subjected to variable light environments
+    - Some species evolved to acclimate their physiology (more efficient), their growth pattern and their shape (improve light capture) to occupy distinct niches
+        - Applies to shade facultative plants